SDGforskning/sdg-strings/SDG12_query_action_WoS.md

 > *The use of services and related products, which respond to basic needs and bring a better quality of life while minimising the use of natural resources and toxic
 > materials as well as the emissions of waste and pollutants over the life cycle of the service or product so as not to jeopardise the needs of future generations*

 In these phrases SDG 12 is interpreted to be about tools and policies for promoting sustainable production and consumption, about sustainable management and efficient use of natural resources, and about reducing food waste and waste in general as well as managing the life cycle of all wastes (chemical waste in particular) thus reducing pollution and harmful releases to humans and the environment.
 SDG 12 is about implementing e.g. circular economy approaches, reusing and recycling materials and resources, promoting sustainable public procurements, adopting sustainable practises and reporting on company level and implementing sustainability programs on national and regional level.
-It also addresses the globally uneven distribution of sustainable consumption and production patterns (with special attention on the developing countries), raising consumer awareness and developing monitoring methods for the impacts of sustainable development as well as removing incentives which encourige wasteful consumption.
+It also addresses the globally uneven distribution of sustainable consumption and production patterns (with special attention on the developing countries), raising consumer awareness and developing monitoring methods for the impacts of sustainable development as well as removing incentives which encourage wasteful consumption.

 Sustainable consumption and production is about *promoting social and economic development within the carrying capacity of ecosystems by delinking economic growth and environmental degradation* (<a id="ABC">[UNEP, 2010](#f1)</a>).
 Thus, advancing social equity and reducing poverty are essential goals of sustainable consumption and production, as well as addressing climate and other ecological challenges .
 However, these terms are usually not included in our search queries, since we have focused the queries on the **means to achieve these goals**.
 Still, in many of the phrases terms `environmental*` `eco` and `green` are used as a variation of `sustainable` to broaden the scope towards e.g. environmentally friendly production, eco-friendly products or green consumption.